FROG (1814): 2xPrints

 View full detailsText on the tag: The way cats wash their faces licking their paws and wiping their face - it is as if they are inviting good luck beckoning with th...

-View full detailsText on the tag: The Japanese word for fox is "kitsune" - a regular subject of Japanese folklore portrayed with intelligence and paranormal abiliti...
+View full detailsText on the tag: The Japanese word for fox is "kitsune".
+A regular subject in Japanese folklore, the fox is portrayed with intelligence and parano...

 View full detailsText on the tag: The artist Hakuho Hirano portrayed Japanese women as they dress or arrange their hair, often depicted from the side or back.
 This ...